Alternative Testing Instructions and Testing Arrangement Form

 - A minimum of two weeks is needed to secure a proctor, reader or scribe to give a test.

-- Faculty signs and dates the form.
-To authorize open book exams, the use of calculator, spell-check, dictionary, and/or computer, (if not already part of students’ accommodations) the faculty indicates and initializes it on the TAF.
+- Faculty must sign and date the form.
+To authorize open book exams, the use of a calculator, Spell-check, dictionary, and/or computer, (if not already part of students’ accommodations) the faculty indicates and initializes it on the TAF.

-- If you choose to drop off the exam, please bring it to the Access & Technology Center - Room TH205.
-You may also email your exam to the testing staff, at email@example.com.
+- If you choose to drop off the exam, please bring it to the Access & Technology Center Room 300, North Building.
+You may also email your exam to the testing staff at firstname.lastname@example.org.

-- If a professor should fail to arrange for the pickup of his or her exam twenty-four (24) hours in advance of the scheduled examination date and time, or fail to deliver the exam to the office, he or she is then responsible for administering the accommodated exam to the student.
+- If a professor fails to arrange for the pickup of his or her exam twenty-four (24) hours in advance of the scheduled examination date and time, or fails to deliver the exam to the office, he or she is then responsible for administering the accommodated exam to the student.

 Office of AccessABILITY’s Responsibilities